L4w1i3t/Alter-Ego-AI/README.md

 ---

 ALTER EGO is a digital interactive AI interface that allows you to converse and communicate with a replication of any personality you so desire.
-It seamlessly blends speech recognition, dynamic text and voice generation, and matching avatars to maximize the user experience.
-This program utilizes OpenAI GPT and Whisper, ElevenLabs, and roberta-base go_emotions technologies in order to bring characters and personas to life.
+It blends speech recognition, dynamic text and voice generation, and matching avatars to maximize the user experience.
+This program utilizes OpenAI GPT and Whisper, Ollama, ElevenLabs, and roberta-base go_emotions technologies in order to bring characters and personas to life.

-***CURRENT VERSION: 2.5-beta***
+***CURRENT VERSION: Pre-alpha***

 ---